viniciusgerevini/godot-aseprite-wizard/README.md

 ### Wizard (bottom dock)

 The wizard screen allows you to import SpriteFrames resources without attaching them to a scene or node This can be used in cases where you would like to generate SpriteFrames independently and include them in different nodes manually or programmatically.
-Check this video to see the wizard in action: https://www.youtube.com/watch?v=Yeqlce685E0 .
-This video is quite outdated, but the main idea/features are still the same.

 | Field                   | Description |
 | ----------------------- | ----------- |